-What if you also don’t deserve to live and enjoy what you are enjoying now because your parents weren’t “ready” to have you?
+What if you also don’t deserve to live and enjoy what you enjoy now because your parents weren’t “ready” to have you?

-This is why a baby will force you to grow, whether you like it or not, it will polish you burn you, then polish you again and like a diamond will make you a better person (if you want too).
+This is why a baby will force you to grow; whether you like it or not, it will polish you burn you, then polish you again, and like a diamond will make you a better person (if you want to).

-And a baby will always be something you’ll love, (if you don’t love a baby then perhaps you have to re-consider your reason for existing because you were once a baby and you were once loved as well)
+And a baby will always be something you’ll love (if you don’t love a baby, then perhaps you have to reconsider your reason for existing because you were once a baby and you were once valued as well)

-By writing this I am not saying that there’ no wisdom in growing as an individual without the hassle of having a baby.
+By writing this, I am not saying that there’s no wisdom in growing as an individual without the hassle of having a baby.

-But if you really want to take it to the higher level you need to take a higher responsibility.
+But if you want to take it to a higher level, you need to take higher responsibility.

 And learning how to love yourself also starts from learning how to love your kid UNCONDITIONALLY.